Consistent Bedtime Routine for Young Children

 5. Bath time

 Now I can start the bedtime routine that includes the children.
-I feel like baths really help calm my kids down at the end of the night and they are clean and refreshed.
+I feel like a warm bath really help calm my kids down at the end of the night and they are clean and refreshed.
 My son is a messy eater so I can get the food out of his hair.
+This is really important for a toddler bedtime routine or a baby bedtime routine.
+Baths before bed help with good sleep habits and I find them to be an important part of the bedtime routine.

 6. Pajamas & Brush Teeth

 They always get a clean pair of pajamas after their baths, and they brush their teeth for the night.
 At this point, they know bedtime is quickly approaching.
-I usually allow a little tablet time while their sibling is getting ready.
-This keeps them settled and relaxed before bed.
+I usually allow a little tablet time while their sibling is getting ready, but I try to avoid video games or anything too engaging.
+A quick cartoon or show they are currently watching is a great option at this point in the night.
+This keeps them settled and relaxed before bed and I don't have a hard time putting their tablets to bed after this.

 7. Clean up Toys